PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-08 07:20:45
+Last updated: 2024-04-08 07:21:18
-Random Quote: Anything sounds weird, if you say it a  undred times.
-Bowl.
-Bowl.
-Bowl... - Ted Mosby
+Random Quote: If you don't make it back, there's one thing that I need to tell you... - Klaus Hargreeves